antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `side` - tells on which side of the node the interface should be placed.
 * `sidePosition` - specifies a row on which the interface is rendered.
   Values for interfaces of the same `side` value have to be unique.

-If the node represents a graph (i.e. `subgraph` property is present), the following attribute may be used, to expose an inference of a node within the graph:
 * `externalName` - name of the interface displayed in the editor.
+  For every interface in each node, it is possible to make it a graph interface.
+  A graph interface has its own unique external name, which is visible when the graph is nested within another graph.
+  It is used to create multi-layer graphs, with subgraphs that can be connected to others nodes/graphs.
-  Both the interface of the graph node and the interface of the node within the graph must have the same `id` and `direction` fields.
+  Both the interface of the graph node and the interface of the node within the graph have the same `id` and `direction` fields.
-  Note that values of `externalName` of the subgraph node have to be unique.
+  Note that values of `externalName` within the graph have to be unique.

-Example of interface exposing:
+Example of graph interfaces:

 { emphasize-lines="4,17,23,30,43-44" }
 ```json